 Swiss Boy Mine

 Hike north of Winfield to find Switzerland Boy Mine, one of the first mines in this area that produced silver and copper ore.
 Today you can easily access it via a well-hidden 9% grade hiking trail which makes for an enjoyable day trip or short overnight stay with friends.

-The tramway built by the Fortune Mine 2,600 feet long to better transport its excavated minerals is still visible in this regard.
-As one of La Plata Mining District’s top producers and because it had such heavy activity over time (the tailings scar can be seen from County Road 390), visitors are able to check out what life was like at these mines when they go on a tour through Vicksburg Museum where there own miniature train awaits them.
+The tramway built by the Fortune Mine, 2,600 feet long to better transport its excavated minerals, is still visible in this regard.
+As one of La Plata Mining District’s top producers and because it had such heavy activity over time (the scar of the tailings can be seen from County Road 390), visitors can check out what life was like at these mines when they go on a tour through Vicksburg Museum where there own miniature train awaits them.

-Today two buildings remain; one is an office building that houses many valuable items from around town like artwork or antiques, while another more humble structure makes up almost everything else you see today.
-This bunk house still has some original furnishings, including oak woodwork.
+Today two buildings remain; one is an office building that houses many valuable items from around towns, like artwork or antiques, while another more humble structure makes up almost everything else you see today.
+This bunkhouse still has some original furnishings, including oak woodwork.

 The 1885 fish hatchery building still overlooks Closhey Lake and is a favorite spot for anglers.
 Though Clear Creek Canyon was lined with productive claims, this one fell short of any significant finds, leading to the construction of an impressive facility that would become best known as “Clohesy.”

 In 1893, a vein of precious granite was discovered in the Hope Mining District west of present-day granite.
 Walter Cameron renamed this rock “Josephine Lode” after his wife and then went on to find several other lodes with names like Fool (which is also where we get our word ‘foolish’), Gwendolyn & Columbia, which ultimately gave rise not only to one town but many towns across America!